python/mypy/README.md

 Any help in testing, development, documentation and other tasks is highly appreciated and useful to the project.
 Contact the developers to join the project, or just start coding and send pull requests!
-There are tasks for contributors of all skill levels.
+There are tasks for contributors of all experience levels.

 License